melonproject-archive/documentation/chapters/prices.md

 # Prices

-In true decentralized fashion, the ability to provide services to the Melon Protocol is permissionless and open to parties willing and capable to reliably provide such services.
+In true decentralized fashion, the ability to provide services to the water<b>melon</b> Protocol is permissionless and open to parties willing and capable to reliably provide such services.

 However, precisely because such services are permissionless, they must be subject to review by the community and stakeholders.
 These parties must have tools at their disposal to take corrective action should malicious or negligent behavior be detected.

 Data which is exogenous to the blockchain must be actively provided by a third party.
-Asset price data is critical to fund management and Melon Funds.
+Asset price data is critical to fund management and water<b>melon</b> Funds.
 Current and accurate price data enables real-time valuation and indispensable context for investment management decisions.
-As such, careful attention must be taken to _how_ this exogenous data enters the Melon Smart Contracts.
+As such, careful attention must be taken to _how_ this exogenous data enters the water<b>melon</b> Smart Contracts.

-Independent parties wishing to provide the service of an asset price feed may do so by running software which gathers asset price data (corresponding to the Melon Asset Universe set forth in the Melon Asset Registrar) and reliably feeding this data in a specified format to the Melon Smart Contracts.
+Independent parties wishing to provide the service of an asset price feed may do so by running software which gathers asset price data (corresponding to the water<b>melon</b> Asset Universe set forth in the water<b>melon</b> Asset Registrar) and reliably feeding this data in a specified format to the water<b>melon</b> Smart Contracts.

 ## Operator Staking

-Prospective Price Feed Operators (candidates) must offer a deposit or "stake" in Melon Tokens (MLN).
-Individual Price Feed Operators are then "selected" by the Melon Smart Contracts solely on the level of their stake.
-The staked MLN is held securely in custody by a smart contract which also determines which of the candidates is actually feeding price data to the Melon ecosystem.
+Prospective Price Feed Operators (candidates) must offer a deposit or "stake" in water<b>melon</b> Tokens (MLN).
+Individual Price Feed Operators are then "selected" by the water<b>melon</b> Smart Contracts solely on the level of their stake.
+The staked MLN is held securely in custody by a smart contract which also determines which of the candidates is actually feeding price data to the water<b>melon</b> ecosystem.

 Price Feed Operator selection occurs solely on the basis of the relative amount of MLN staked, with the highest staking candidates awarded the ability to submit price data.

-As previously stated, high-quality and reliable price data is crucial to the operation of the Melon ecosystem.
-To mitigate the risk that corrupt or irregular data (be the data malicious or negligent) enters the Melon environment, price feed operation has been designed to sample price data across multiple price feed operators.
-The Melon Protocol specifies a minimum- and maximum number of Price Feed Operators.
+As previously stated, high-quality and reliable price data is crucial to the operation of the water<b>melon</b> ecosystem.
+To mitigate the risk that corrupt or irregular data (be the data malicious or negligent) enters the water<b>melon</b> environment, price feed operation has been designed to sample price data across multiple price feed operators.
+The water<b>melon</b> Protocol specifies a minimum- and maximum number of Price Feed Operators.
 In this way, candidate Price Feed Operators can "self-select" by staking the requisite amount of MLN Tokens which ranks them among the top _n_ MLN stakers as specified by the maximum number of Price Feed Operators.
 This ranking may change at each block depending on how each Price Feed Operator changes their staked amount of MLN Tokens.

 It should be explicitly stated that once a candidate ranks as a Price Feed Operator, the magnitude of their amount has no impact on whether their price data point is selected to canonically represent the specific asset's market price at that point in time.
 That is to say, Price Feed Operators cannot influence the selection of the price data point, but only their ability to _be_ an active Price Feed Operator.

 The sampling of the price feed data is implemented as the statistical median for a given asset's price feed update.
-The median observation for a specific asset's market price for a specific point in time is selected by the Melon Protocol to canonically represent that price point.
+The median observation for a specific asset's market price for a specific point in time is selected by the water<b>melon</b> Protocol to canonically represent that price point.
 Should the number of active Price Feed Operators be even at the time of a given Price Feed Update, the standard practice of taking the arithmetic average of the middle two ranked observations applies.

 ## Price Feed Update

 The Price Feed Update establishes, on the blockchain, the performance track record of individual assets over time.
-Once selected by the Melon Protocol and written to state, the price point is a permanent part of the historical track record of the asset.
+Once selected by the water<b>melon</b> Protocol and written to state, the price point is a permanent part of the historical track record of the asset.
 The frequency of the Price Feed Update is defined by the Price Feed Interval.

 ## Price Feed Interval

-The Price Feed Interval is the time interval or period defined by the Melon Protocol between two Price Feed Updates.
+The Price Feed Interval is the time interval or period defined by the water<b>melon</b> Protocol between two Price Feed Updates.

 ## Current Governance

 Staking value only has effective economic incentive if the value can be lost.
-The current iteration of the Melon Protocol provides a mechanism to penalize staking Price Feed Operators for perceived misconduct or negligence.
+The current iteration of the water<b>melon</b> Protocol provides a mechanism to penalize staking Price Feed Operators for perceived misconduct or negligence.
 The mechanism allows the Melonport AG multi-signature wallet to specifically and discretionarily "burn" staked MLN Tokens, effectively appropriating and removing the offending Price Operator's stake, in a provable way, from the MLN Token supply.

 ## Future Governance

-It is the intention provide a more decentralized governance mechanism which can be applied to different domains of the Melon Protocol, including Price Feed Operator Governance.
+It is the intention provide a more decentralized governance mechanism which can be applied to different domains of the water<b>melon</b> Protocol, including Price Feed Operator Governance.
 This envisions the creation of a "Technical Council" to adjudicate.
 For further details on the Technical Council, please refer to the Governance section.

 ## Public Functions